momentummodules/Log/README.md

 # Log

-A mix of Hugo and formatting logging.
+A mix of https://github.com/JakeWharton/hugo and and https://github.com/noveogroup/android-logger

 See example here https://github.com/nomad5modules/Log